? How did the surcharge work on the U.S. Olympic commemorative coins sold in 1983 and 1984?

-The surcharge applied to the 1983 and 1984 Olympic coins amounted to $50 on each gold coin and $10 for each silver coin, which was included in the purchase price.
-As orders were received, the surcharge was turned over to the United States Olympic Committee and the Los Angeles organizing committee As a result, when the program was over the committees had received a total of $73.4 million, which helped support athletes under the American banner.
+The surcharge amounted to $50 on each gold coin and $10 for each silver coin.
+It was included in the purchase price.
+As orders were received, 50 percent of the surcharge was turned over to the United States Olympic Committee.
+The other half went to LA organizers.
+When the program was over, $73.4 million was provided.

-I’ve seen a number of times that California gold was worth only $16 an ounce, when gold was priced at $20.67.
-What was the problem?
+?
+A number of times California gold was worth only $16 an ounce, and gold was priced at $20.67.
+Why?

-Pure gold was worth $20.67 a troy ounce, but gold dust or nuggets from California contained silver and other metals that reduced the actual fineness of the gold.
-After considerable discussion, the “average” value of gold dust from California was established at $16.
+Pure gold was worth $20.67 a troy ounce, but California gold dust and nuggets contained silver and other metals.
+After considerable discussion, the ?average? value was established at $16.